 - All relevant onboarding materials (physical and/or digital)

 - Accounts properly set up (email, project management software, etc.)

 - Access to any additional workspace equipment (chairs, desks, keyboards, etc.)

-Make sure to provide ample check-in opportunities during these first few days or weeks.
+Make sure to provide ample check-in and touchpoint opportunities during these first few days or weeks.
 The behavioral drives of your new employees can help dictate how and when you check in, but remote onboarding will be different for many.
 Remember that you’re creating a dynamic where new hires feel comfortable asking questions.